 - 3 eggs

-- ¼ cup milk
+- 2 tablespoon milk

-- 1 tablespoon Dijon mustard or 1 teaspoon paprika
+- 1 tablespoon Dijon mustard or 1 teaspoon paprika optional

-- Break matzos into small pieces.
-In a large bowl or casserole dish, beat eggs thoroughly.
-Add milk, salt and mustard/ paprika, and mix well to combine.
+- In a small bowl, beat eggs thoroughly.
+Add milk, salt and pepper, and mustard/ paprika (if using), and mix well to combine.

-- OPTIONAL: If using onions and/or mushrooms, add to skillet and blanch for 10 minutes, until onions change colour (if using spinach, do not add it yet).
+- OPTIONAL: If using onions, mushrooms, or any other mix-ins, add them to the skillet first and fry for 10 minutes, until the onions change colour (if using spinach, do not add it yet).